mozilla/data-docs/src/tools/stmo.md

 [`clients_last_seen`](../datasets/bigquery/clients_last_seen/reference.md),
 which is generated from Firefox telemetry pings.

-* Check if the table is in BigQuery
+* Search for the table in `Telemetry (BigQuery)`

-  As mentioned above, BigQuery is replacing Athena and Presto, but not all data sets are yet available in BigQuery.
-Click on the 'Data Source' drop-down and select BigQuery, then check to see if the one we want is available by typing `clients_last_seen` into the "Search schema..." search box above the schema browser interface to the left of the main query edit box.
+  Click on the 'Data Source' drop-down and select `Telemetry (BigQuery)`, then search for the table we want by typing `clients_last_seen` into the "Search schema..." search box above the schema browser interface to the left of the main query edit box.
 You should see that there is, in fact, a `clients_last_seen` table (showing up as `telemetry.clients_last_seen`), as well as versioned `clients_last_seen` data sets (showing up as `telemetry.clients_last_seen_v<VERSION>`).

-* Check if the table is in Athena

-  If it's not in BigQuery, now we should check to see if it's in Athena.
-If you click on the 'Data Source' drop-down and change the selection from 'BigQuery' to 'Athena' (with `clients_last_seen` still populating the filter input), you should see that there is a match for `clients_last_seen`, which means this table is available in *Athena*.

-* Check if the table is in Presto
+* If the table you want is not found

-  If it's also not in Athena, now we should check to see if it's in Presto.
-If you click on the 'Data Source' drop-down and change the selection from 'Athena' to 'Presto' (with `clients_last_seen` still populating the filter input), you should see that there is a match for `clients_last_seen`, which means this table is available in *Presto*.
+  Again, there are many different data sources connected to STMO, so if the one you want is not in the Telemetry source, we should check other sources.
+  If you're having trouble finding the data you need, feel free to ask in `#fx-metrics` on Slack

 * Introspect the available columns

-  Click on the 'Data Source' drop-down and change the selection to 'BigQuery', and click on `telemetry.clients_last_seen` in the schema browser to expose the columns that are available in the table.
+  Click on `telemetry.clients_last_seen` in the schema browser to expose the columns that are available in the table.
 Three of the columns are of interest to us for this query: `country`, `days_since_seen`, and `submission_date`.